-There are five different types of dashi you can use in Japanese cooking, including vegetarian and vegan dashi (*).
+There are six different types of dashi you can use in Japanese cooking, including vegetarian and vegan dashi (*).

-- Kombu Dashi → made from kombu (dried kelp)*
+- Kombu Dashi * – a stock made from dried kelp

-- Katsuo Dashi → made from katsuobushi (dried bonito flakes)
+- Katsuo Dashi – a stock made from dried bonito flakes

-- Shiitake Dashi → made from dried shiitake mushrooms*
+- Shiitake Dashi * – a stock made from dried shiitake mushrooms

-If you are new to different types of dashi, check out my Ultimate Dashi Guide post.
+If you are new to different types of dashi, check out my Ultimate Dashi Guide.

 - 1 dashi packet (9 g)

-- In a medium saucepan, add water and dashi packet.
+- To a medium saucepan, add 2 cups water and 1 dashi packet.

-- Start cooking over medium heat.
-After boiling, reduce the heat to medium-low heat and simmer for 3-5 minutes.
-Shake the bag a few times to get more flavors out of the bag.
+- Start cooking over medium heat and bring it to a boil.
+Once boiling, reduce the heat to medium low and simmer for 2–3 minutes.
+Shake the bag a few times to release more flavor from the bag.

-- Discard the packet and dashi is ready to use.
+- Discard the packet.
+The dashi is ready to use.

 - You can keep the dashi in the refrigerator for up to 3–4 days.
 I don‘t recommend to freeze dashi made with dashi packet.